cloudflare/cloudflare-docs/content/ddos-protection/change-log/_index.md

 # Change log for DDoS Managed Rulesets

-Cloudflare has a regular cadence of releasing updates and new rules to the DDoS maangeed rulesets.
-The updates either improve a rule's accuracy, lower false positives rates or increase the protection due to a change in the threat landscape.
+Cloudflare has a regular cadence of releasing updates and new rules to the DDoS Managed Rulesets.
+The updates either improve a rule's accuracy, lower false positives rates, or increase the protection due to a change in the threat landscape.

 The release cycle for regular new rules happens is using the following process: